r3sun/feel_p/README.md

 It is just a psudo code generator that prints a line of code for each letter you type in the terminal.
 The source code it prints from is the source code of `ls.c`, `grep.c`, `ed.c`, and `echo.c` from the V6 UNIX source code from [UNIX Heritage Society](https://www.tuhs.org/).

 ## History
-I was feeling very bored as I was unable to write any program due to my exam being very close.
+I was feeling very bored as I was unable to write any program due to my high school final exam being very close.
 So I decided to get the feeling of doing programming in my command line and created this thing.

 ## How to feel p: